 The Bible is one book.
-Though it consist of the Old Testament and the New Testament it is only one book.
+Though it consists of the Old Testament and the New Testament it is only one book.
 It is not a “library of books” it is the same fundamental truth about the saving God and its great purpose.

 The Old Testament is essential we cannot dispense with the Old Testament because we are Christians and because we are living in what we call the New Testament dispensation.
 And the New Testament teaching must never contradict the Old Testaments.
 The Old Testament teaching is about sacrifice; the offering has to be made.
 Without shedding of blood there is no remission of sin.

 It was God who was putting His Son to death.
 It was God who made it to be sin for us, who knew no sin, that we may be made the righteousness of God in Him.
-If I interpret the death of Christ in the New Testament apart from these terms of sacrifices and expiation my interpretation is wrong, the New Testament is the fulfilment of the Old.
+If I interpret the death of Christ in the New Testament apart from these terms of sacrifices and expiation my interpretation is wrong, the New Testament is the fulfillment of the Old.

 The Bible is the primary source of law and morality, the fountain of wisdom, and the infallible guide to life, the inspired witness to Jesus Christ.